You might’ve seen numbers like ‘::

 ::

-are hard breaks.
-This affects how hard MJ tries to turn multiple words into single concepts.
-So a comma divider says “these are different concepts” and a ‘::
+So a comma between phrases of words says "these are different concepts" and a '::

 ::